dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 These map to the following patterns:

 * Listing documents requires access to the project members service.
-Given the typically high output cardinality, Centralized Service-Level Access Control — with either an embedded or external PDP — is the best fit.
+Given the typically high output cardinality, [Centralized Service-Level Authorization](#centralized-service-level-authorization) is the best fit.
-* While reading a document could use the same pattern, [Modern Edge-Level Access Control](#edge-level-authorization-modern) is a better fit.
+* While reading a document could use the same pattern, [Modern Edge-Level Authorization](#edge-level-authorization-modern) is a better fit.
 It simplifies the implementation of the document-rendering service and ensures that all exposed endpoints — not just the document delivery one — are consistently subject to access control.

 Last but not least, the [performance](#performance) requirements and [input data cardinality](#input-data-cardinality) strongly influence the PDP choice — PBAC, ReBAC, or NGAC — and integration approach — embedded vs. external.
 However, this decision may also be shaped by the available tooling for [policy](#policy-distribution-strategies) and [policy input data](#policy-input-data-distribution-strategies) distribution — which brings us to the next section.

 ### Data and Policy Distribution in Practice

-Building on the concepts introduced in [Data Distribution Strategies](#data-distribution-strategies) and [Policy Distribution Strategies](#policy-distribution-strategies), this section demonstrates how the [out-of-band data push](#out-of-band-data-push) and [out-of-band delivered policies](#out-of-band-delivered-policies) approaches translate into concrete architectures for real-world PDP deployments.
+Building on the concepts introduced in [Policy Input Data Distribution Strategies](#data-distribution-strategies) and [Policy Distribution Strategies](#policy-distribution-strategies), this section demonstrates how the [out-of-band data push](#out-of-band-data-push) and [out-of-band delivered policies](#out-of-band-delivered-policies) approaches translate into concrete architectures for real-world PDP deployments.
 These architectures — whether based on embedded PDPs or standalone PDP services — incorporate specific control-plane components, described below, to manage initialization, configuration, and runtime updates, ensuring that PDPs remain synchronized and deliver accurate authorization decisions in dynamic environments.

 * **Configuration Repository:** Stores the desired configuration for each PDP instance, including detailed references to required policies — such as their repository locations and version information — as well as PIP integration settings, including endpoints, supported protocols, credentials, and other communication-specific parameters.
 * **Distributor:** A control-plane component responsible for distributing configuration that enables Aggregators to obtain and apply data and policy artifacts.
 It retrieves configuration from the Configuration Repository and monitors it for changes.
 Whenever an Aggregator connects or updated configuration becomes available, the Distributor pushes the applicable configuration to that Aggregator.
 Depending on the implementation, it may also act as a relay for data updates from PIPs, forwarding only the relevant updates to each Aggregator based on their configured subscriptions.